Brett-Tanner/Journal/2023/Dec_23.md

 ##### Views

 - [] Extract conditonal info display into its own partial
+  - Already done for the child one, just make more general for parents & move to shared folder
 - [] Remember you can use partials in turbo-stream responses, I'm sure there's some stuff to clean up there
 - [] Move set_shared_vars in the mailer to a before_action, is fine to apply to all mailers I think
 - [] Use @layer to section off old BS styles so I can switch to tailwind